 for two to three minutes.

 Steam will soften the soil.

-To get rid of odors inside the oven, boil a cup of water with some lemon juice or vinegar in in mild, sudsy water.
-For heavily soiled areas, use a mild cleanser and scouring sponge.
+To get rid of odors inside the oven, boil a cup of water with some lemon juice or vinegar in it.

 NOTE: Use the Clean option in Clock & Settings for a preset timed cycle for stubborn soil cleaning.